March 10, 2024Beauty & Wellness

 • Options for white‑label programs that keep packaging compact and clear.

-6) Inclusive Design and Accessibility
+6) Inclusive Product Design

 Inclusivity extends to tools and disposables: size ranges, textures, and sensitivities must be considered.
 Labels need to be readable at a glance, and packaging should open quickly with gloved hands.
 Small ergonomic improvements reduce time per service and improve consistency across staff.